Postgraduate Diploma in Applied Management

 Irene Eyatu Amajo says Otago Polytechnic's Auckland International Campus has given her the chance to meet people from all over the world and learn about their cultures.

-Irene came to New Zealand from Uganda in East Africa to study a Postgraduate Diploma in Applied Management at AIC.
+Irene came to New Zealand from Uganda in East Africa to study a Postgraduate Diploma in Applied Management at OPAIC.

-She says she enjoys meeting new people and she’s had the opportunity to get to know people from places including China, India, Russia, Vietnam and Brazil at AIC’s diverse campus.
+She says she enjoys meeting new people and she’s had the opportunity to get to know people from places including China, India, Russia, Vietnam and Brazil at OPAIC’s diverse campus.

 Irene did her first degree in business and finance in the UK.
 Since then she’s worked in finance in Kenya as well as in a number of roles at her family business, made up of a hotel and a construction company.